gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

+### Continuous build (i)

+The new continuous build support allows Gradle to automatically start building in response to file system changes.
+When you run with the `--continuous` or `-t` command line options, Gradle will not exit at the end of a build.
+Instead, Gradle will wait for files that are processed by the build to change.
+When changes are detected, Gradle will re-run the previous build with the same task selection.

+For instance, if you run `gradle -t build` in a typical Java project, main and test sources will be built and tests will be run.
+If changes are made to the project's main sources, Gradle will rebuild the main Java sources and re-run the project's tests.
+If changes are made to the project's test sources, Gradle will only rebuild the test Java sources and re-run the project's tests.

+This is just the initial iteration of this feature, which will improve in coming releases.
+Future releases will increase the scope of “changes” to include more than just local input files.
+For example, the scope of considered “changes” may expand in the future to encompass dependencies in remote repositories along with other types of inputs that affect the build result.

+For more information, please see the [new User Guide chapter](userguide/continuous_build.html).

 ### Dependency substitution rules (i)

 Previous versions of Gradle allowed an external dependency to be replaced with another using a 'Dependency Resolve Rule'.